Will Priyanka Gandhi be the joint opposition candidate from Varanasi?

 The speculation was triggered off after she told party workers that she could contest from anywhere.
 A party worker had asked her to contest from her mother's seat in Rae Bareli, to which she replied that she could contest from Varanasi as well.

 The Congress has shown interest in her candidature, but realises that in order to put up a strong fight, it would need the support of the other parties as well.
-The party is understood to have reached out to the BSP and BSP in this regard.
+The party is understood to have reached out to the BSP and SP in this regard.
 If reports are to be believed then, the Congress along with the BSP and SP could field Priyanka as a joint candidate from Varanasi.

 Should Priyanka Gandhi take on Narendra Modi at Varanasi?